SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 SpotDraft is more transparent than most CLM vendors, but there are still costs that may not appear in the initial quote.

-If VerifAI is not included in your plan tier, it becomes a significant add-on.
+If VerifAI is not included in your plan it becomes a separate annual line item.
+SpotDraft publishes no figure for it, so ask for yours in writing.
 Since AI contract review is one of the primary reasons teams choose SpotDraft, paying for it separately can feel like paying extra for the core value proposition.
 Clarify inclusion during your initial negotiation.

 4. Annual Price Increases

 Like most SaaS vendors, SpotDraft may apply annual escalators at renewal.
-Negotiate renewal caps (3-5% maximum) during your initial contract, especially if committing to a multi-year deal.
+It publishes no renewal terms, so negotiate an explicit cap on annual increases during your initial contract, especially if committing to a multi-year deal.

 5. Enterprise Feature Gaps